-Both the American Medical Association (AMA) and the World Health Organization (WHO) both consider alcoholism and drug addiction diseases.
+The American Medical Association (AMA) and the World Health Organization (WHO) consider alcoholism and drug addiction diseases.

-Scientific advances in researching addiction has offered remarkable insights in the last few decades into how the brain functions and molds behaviors that can affect drug addiction.
-As this research continues to advance, many scientists and treatment specialists are now defining addiction as a chronic brain disease that has more to do with the neurology of the brain, than outward and behavioral manifestations, as was previously thought.
+Scientific advances in researching addiction have offered remarkable insights in the last few decades into how the brain functions and molds behaviors that can affect drug addiction.
+As this research continues to advance, many scientists and treatment specialists are now defining addiction as a chronic brain disease that has more to do with the brain’s neurology than outward and behavioral manifestations, as was previously thought.

 • The inability to abstain from drugs or alcohol

 • Continued use of drugs or alcohol regardless of any physical or psychological consequences

 Impacting the Brain’s Reward Centers